WHAT TO DO IN VALENCIA – PLACES TO VISIT AND THINGS TO DO

 You can visit the church, but they charge a fee (and it was not cheap).
 The entry fee was around 7€, so we skipped it, though we were tempted to visit.

 We decided to climb more than 200 steps and enjoy the views (about 2€ per person) – personally, I love views like these and they were worth the time and effort.
-The climbing might be tedious (as it is narrow) but it is one of the best things to do in Valencia in 1 day.
+The climbing might be tedious (as it is narrow) but it was worth it.

 El Carmen Street Art